Excitation of control-affine systems and Koopman error bounds

 Whereas these novel contributions are already very useful when identifying a model from scratch, their suitability to certain practical applications can be limited.
 For instance, the aforementioned contributions assume that control inputs can always be appropriately scaled if the optimum shall be attained.
 More crucially, however, it is assumed that the decision on which data to collect is made a priori and jointly for all data points.
 In many practical applications, it is instead desirable to add data sequentially to iteratively refine the system approximation.
 In Section~\ref{sec:excitation:efficient}, we provide a framework for this setting using the concept of subspace angles.
 It turns out that given a set of inputs, choosing an additional input vector so that all inputs together sum to zero, may improve the regression result significantly.
 Geometrically, this simple strategy centers the inputs and spreads them more symmetrically, removing any bias towards one direction in the input space and thereby improving the conditioning.

 In Section~\ref{sec:Koopman}, the aforementioned theoretical contributions are instantiated for bilinear EDMDc in the Koopman framework to remove potentially restrictive conditions on the data collection enabling flexible sampling.
-The proposed framework provides a constructive, directly implementable procedure due to its geometric interpretation, as we exemplarily show for the example of nonholonomic robots in Section~\ref{sec:application}.
+The presented results provide constructive, directly implementable insight due to their geometric interpretation, as we exemplarily show for physics- and application-oriented examples in Section~\ref{sec:application}.
 Furthermore, our results are also of value for kernel EDMD and generator EDMD, where the latter is used to learn continuous-time dynamics.
 Regarding kernel EDMD, we provide uniform error bounds on the approximation error in the setting from~\cite{BoldPhil24}, filling an important gap to rigorously verify all assumptions of~\cite{schimperna2025data} w.r.t.\ data-driven MPC in the Koopman framework.
 The article's structure is illustrated in Figure~\ref{fig:graphical_abstract}.